Sex industry: Prostitution

 Prostitution is a main component of the sex industry and may take place in a brothel, at a facility provided by the prostitute, at a client's hotel room, in a parked car, or on the street.
 Often this is arranged through a pimp or an escort agency.
 Prostitution involves a prostitute or sex worker providing commercial sexual services to a client.
 In some cases, the prostitute is at liberty to determine whether she or he will engage in a particular type of sexual activity, but forced prostitution and sexual slavery does exist in some places around the world.
 Reasons as to why an individual may enter into prostitution are varied.
 Socialist and radical feminists have cited poverty, oppressive capitalistic processes, and patriarchal societies that marginalizes people based on race and class as reasons for the continued presence of prostitution, as these aspects all work together to maintain oppression.
 Other reasons include displacement due to conflict and war.
 Institutionalized racism in the United States has been cited as a reason for the prevalence of sex workers who are Black or other people of color, as this leads to inequality and a lack of access to resources.

 The legality of prostitution and associated activities (soliciting, brothels, procuring) varies by jurisdiction.
 Yet even where it is illegal, a thriving underground business usually exists because of high demand and the high income that can be made by pimps, brothel owners, escort agencies, and traffickers.

 A brothel is a commercial establishment where people may engage in sexual activity with a prostitute, though for legal or cultural reasons they may describe themselves as massage parlors, bars, strip clubs or by some other description.
 Sex work in a brothel is considered safer than street prostitution.

 Prostitution and the operation of brothels are legal in some countries, but illegal in others.
-For instance, there are legal brothels in Nevada, USA, due to the legalization of prostitution in some areas of the state.
+For instance, there are legal brothels in Nevada, US, due to the legalization of prostitution in some areas of the state.
 In countries where prostitution and brothels are legal, brothels may be subject to many and varied restrictions.
 Forced prostitution is usually illegal as is prostitution by or with minors, though the age may vary.
 Some countries prohibit particular sex acts.
 In some countries, brothels are subject to strict planning restrictions and in some cases are confined to designated red-light districts.
 Some countries prohibit or regulate how brothels advertise their services, or they may prohibit the sale or consumption of alcohol on the premises.
 In some countries where operating a brothel is legal, some brothel operators may choose to operate illegally.